Manifestion of structural Higgs and Goldstone modes in the hexagonal manganites

 where $F_0(T)$ is the free energy of the minimum energy structure ($u_i^*=0$) at the temperature $T$.

-Next, we use the Landau theory of phase transitions to analyze the finite-temperature force-constant matrix and determine the behavior of the soft mode.
-Diagonalizing the force constant matrix, $\Phi_{ij}(T)$, we obtain a set of eigenvectors $\phi_1,...\phi_{3N}$ with eigenvalues $(\alpha_1,..,\alpha_{3N})$.
-For the case of a phase transition described by a Mexican hat potential, two of these eigenvectors ($\alpha_1$ and $\alpha_2$ say) are particularly relevant, since below $T_C$ they become the Goldstone and Higgs modes.
-The Goldstone mode has zero frequency, and therefore $\alpha_1= 0$, for all temperatures below the phase transition, and the Higgs mode softens, so that $\alpha_2 \rightarrow 0$, at the phase transition.
-We assume that the temperature evolution of the system is fully captured by the evolution of these two modes.
-We write the free energy in the usual Landau form for a broken continuous $U(1)$ symmetry\cite{hohenbergIntroductionGinzburgLandau2015} in terms of the two-component order parameter $\phi = (\phi_1,\phi_2)$
+Next, we use the Landau theory of phase transitions to analyze the finite-temperature force constant matrix, assuming that the temperature evolution is fully captured by the evolution of the two eigenvectors ($\phi_1$ and $\phi_2$ say) that represent the two-dimensional order parameter and form the soft mode.
+We can then write the free energy in the usual Landau form for a broken continuous $U(1)$ symmetry\cite{hohenbergIntroductionGinzburgLandau2015} in terms of the two-component order parameter $\phi = (\phi_1,\phi_2)$ as